jackyzha0/quartz/content/notes/06-network-system-administration.md

 	- video:x:33:hzy,paul,kai
 	- Group name:password:group id;list of members

-- Remove a user: deluser – The relevant lines from /etc/passwd, /etc/group, and /etc/shadow will be removed. – It is a good idea to first disable the account before you start removing stuff
+- Remove a user: deluser
+	- The relevant lines from /etc/passwd, /etc/group, and /etc/shadow will be removed.
+	- It is a good idea to first disable the account before you start removing stuff
-- Disable a user temporarily – A better way when you are not sure if a user will come back – Way 1: Put an * in the password field of /etc/shadow – Way 2: use passwd -{l|u} username – Way 3: Change the login shell to a script file
+- Disable a user temporarily
+	- A better way when you are not sure if a user will come back
+	- Way 1: Put an * in the password field of /etc/shadow
+	- Way 2: use passwd -{l|u} username
+	- Way 3: Change the login shell to a script file

+User Account
+- How to manage user accounts on different computers?
+	- Share home directory using NFS
+	- Share passwords using NIS (Network Information System) or LDAP (lightweight directory access protocol)
+	- Allocate an Email server
+	- Directory services like LDAP
+- How to remember different passwords for different accounts on different computers?
+-

+- Control user resources
+	- Disk space
+		- Separate disk partition for problem users
+	- Use df command to monitor space
+	- Quotas and limits
+		- Better not to put them on users until necessary
+		- Check limits.conf under /etc/security
+	- Killing old processes: kill
+		- Don’t do it unless you are absolutely sure
+- Account policy
+	- Who shouldn’t have a user code?
+	- How to deal with weak passwords?

+User Support
+- User support services
+	- cshelp
+- User training and well-being
+- How to treat the users?
+	- Your adversaries?
+	- Your friends?
+	- Your co-operators?

+friendly attitude